R v Drybones

-As a consequence of this case, section 94 was repealed by Parliament in 1971.
+Although the judgement only rendered section 94b inoperable, as a consequence of the case, Parliament voted to repeal section 94 in its entirety in 1971.

+Section 94

 Background

 On April 8, 1967, shortly after 11:00pm, Joseph Drybones was discovered intoxicated on the floor of the lobby of the Old Stope Hotel in Yellowknife.
 On April 10, 1967, Drybones, representing himself without counsel, pleaded guilty to being an Indian who was intoxicated off a reserve, in contravention of section 94(b) of the Indian Act.
 Drybones was convicted of this offence by Justice of the Peace Thompson and was sentenced to pay a fine of $10 or three days imprisonment.
 On April 27, 1967, Drybones gave notice that he was appealing the conviction.

 In a motion before the Territorial Court of the Northwest Territories, counsel for Drybones argued that since their client did not understand English, he did not understand the nature of the proceedings, rendering his guilty plea invalid and subject to withdrawal.
 The motion was granted and the guilty plea was revoked by Drybones, the Court ordering a trial de novo.

 In the trial de novo, the crown called six witnesses, including the Royal Canadian Mounted Police (RCMP) Constables and the wife of the hotel manager who had found Drybones.
 The crown also produced Joe Sangris as one of their witnesses, a former chief and leader of the Indian village at Yellowknife for 16 years.
 Sangris testified that he had known Drybones from his birth, as well as his wife and his father, towards the Crown's attempt to formally prove that Drybones was legally considered an Indian.
 Sangris also testified that Drybones received treaty money once a year.
 A similar crown witness was David George Greyeyes, once the regional director of Indian affairs.
 Greyeyes was the officer charged with the maintenance of Indian records, contractual obligations and the execution of federal treaties involving Indians.
 Greyeyes produced official records of Drybones, married to Madeline Crapeau with no children.
 Both Greyeyes and Sangris also testified that there were no Indian reserves in the Northwest Territories.